Ovechkin rallies Capitals past Ducks in OT

 Gibson was a wall in front of the Anaheim net early in the second period.
 First, he robbed Alex Chiasson, who was alone in front, with a glove save 40 seconds in.
 Minutes later, Wilson nearly finished off a pretty passing sequence with a one-timer, but Gibson blocked it.

-NOTES: Capitals F T.J.
-Oshie (upper body) missed his sixth consecutive game.
-D Brooks Orpik was in the lineup despite missing practice Friday due to an upper-body injury. ...
+”I think we had double-digit chances to score in the second period and we’re down two pucks, but I had a really good feeling in the dressing room,“ Capitals coach Barry Trotz said. ”I said, ‘hey, right now I think we’re playing fine, we’ve just go to find the back of the net.’

+“I said, ‘stay to the process, we get one, we’re gonna get the other one.'”

+NOTES: With the game-winning goal, Alex Ovechkin passed Bobby Hull and Guy Lafleur (97) for ninth place on the NHL’s all-time list.
+He has 21 overtime goals, the most in NHL history. ...
 Ducks D Hampus Lindholm (upper-body injury) returned after missing five games. ...
-The Ducks and Capital meet on March 6 in Anaheim to conclude the season series.
+The Ducks and Capitals meet on March 6 in Anaheim to conclude the season series.

-Note: EditorsNote: adds Ovechkin is tied for league lead in goals